Anatoly1010/Atomize/atomize/documentation/temperature_controller_functions.md

 ```
 This function is for reading temperature from specified channel.<br/>
 Note that arguments can be devices specific.
 A set of ['A','B'] is used for Lakeshore 325, 331, 332, and 335, while for Lakeshore 336, 340 a set of four channel ['A','B','C','D'] is used.<br/>
-For Oxford Instruments ITC 503 channel should be one from the following: [1, 2, 3].
-Both tc_temperature('1') and tc_temperature(1) are valid.
+For Oxford Instruments ITC 503 channel should be one from the following: ['1', '2', '3'].
+Only tc_temperature('1') is valid, not tc_temperature(1) are valid.
 Note that there are models with different numbers of channels.
 Please, refer to manual.<br/>
 ```python3
 tc_setpoint(*temp)
 Arguments: temp = float; Output: float or none.